GRAMBOS34/Rowan-bragging-detector/README.md

 Aug.
 15, 2022 (20:11): Started working on the connection code :D

 Aug.
 15, 2022 (20:14): Figured out that I can't connect to Messenger using code so I'll try something else (Maybe screen scraping idk)

+Aug.
+21, 2022 (18:17): I FOUND A WAY TIME TO TRY AND IMPLEMENT IT (web scraping)